shivavalkyre/novate_hospital/readme.md

 ## Codeigniter HMS
 Instalation:
 - Clone this repository
-- create database, name it db_ci_hms or whatever you want
+- create database, name it db_hms or whatever you want
 - import sql file to your database
 - explore it :)